gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 Change `<WORKSPACE_ID>` and `<API_KEY>` into the ID of the workspace from your own Seams-CMS account and the newly generated API key inside that workspace.
 Within the `contentTypes` array, you can list all the IDs of the content types you'd like to import from Seams-CMS into your Gatsby site.
 For this tutorial, you'll only want to import the `blogpost` content.

-### Checking your connection
+## Checking your connection

-Next, run `gatsby develop` to fetch your blog posts from Seams-CMS:
+Run `gatsby develop` to fetch your blog posts from Seams-CMS:

 ```shell
 gatsby develop